 To understand the main messages promoted within the campaign to prevent the bad driving that causes most crashes, and which we want young people to understand and address, surf the tools on this site.

 There are four main ways to then get involved in the campaign:

 1. Sign up to our campaigns bulletin, helping us stay in touch with you and tell you about issues relating to young people and road safety.
 Register online here.

 2. Come on a low cost one-day training course as part of your Continuous Professional Develoment training to teach you how to lead engaging and interactive workshops with young people about the risks of driving, the consequences of bad driving, coping mechanisms for young people to help them avoid being in a crash, and the value of delaying or not driving for safety and environmental reasons.
 View locations and dates here.

 3. Encourage a group of young people to develop their own road safety campaign.
 This is a double win as it can also help you meet your own internal goals, if you are a teacher, in topics such as maths and science, the arts and technology, and literacy.
 It could be a radio broadcast, statistics project, a website, a video, a poster campaign, a community campaign, or a campaign aimed at people in a younger or older age bracket (for example, helping children at a local primary school, or helping drivers in a local company).
 For ideas of key topics to address in your campaign, use the tools on this site.

 4. Work with a group of young people to enter our awards scheme, awarding young people for creating a campaign ad – either a short film under one minute or web/billboard advert, or both – that gets across any of the life-saving road safety messages, as well as fundraising for Brake.
 The awards are presented at our annual awards ceremony in the Houses of Parliament.
 This is another great way to encourage young people to work as a team to come up with the solutions themselves to the carnage on roads.
-Visit our awards page.
+Visit our competition page.